dannguyen/journalism-syllabi/README.md

 <a href="https://www.sudandata.org/learning/2">Homepage</a> /
 <a href="https://www.sudandata.org/dataset/Module-1-From-Evidence-to-Stories/jym8-9gir">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course teaches you skills to find, analyze, and create narratives with data following an established process used by data journalists.
+        This course teaches you skills to find, analyze, and create narratives with data following an established process used by data journalists.
 It will also teach you how to critically evaluate public interest stories or reports that reference data.

-The materials developed for the Sudan Evidence Base P...</em></p>
+The materials developed for the Sudan Evidence Base Pr
+        </small></p>

         <p>Instructors: Eva Constantaras @evaconstantaras</p>
     </td>
     <td>
-        Sudan Evidence Base Programme
+        <small>Sudan Evidence Base Programme</small>
     </td>
   </tr>